-The budget provides \$16,331,800 in fiscal year 2021 and \$16,333,200 in fiscal year 2022 for substance abuse initiatives.
-This amount is held in reserve until approved by Office of Drug Control Policy and allocated by the Secretary of the Justice and Public Safety Cabinet.
+The Executive Budget provides \$16,341,900 in fiscal year 2021 and \$16,345,300 in fiscal year 2022.
+These amounts will be held in reserve until approved by Office of Drug Control Policy and allocated by the Secretary of the Justice and Public Safety Cabinet.
 During the 2015 Regular Session, Senate Bill 192 provided \$10 million for Substance Abuse Initiatives during fiscal year 2016.
 The 2016-2018 budget provided funding in the amount of \$15.7 million for fiscal year 2017 and \$16.3 million for fiscal year 2018.
 The 2018-2020 budget provided funding in the amount of \$16.3 million each fiscal year.
 The Substance Abuse Initiatives funding is housed within Justice Administration and falls under the administrative oversight of the Office of Drug Control Policy.
 This funding empowered the Kentucky Office of Drug Control Policy to continue to work towards increased public education, access to treatment, and greater access to naloxone.
-Funding is provided to the following entities:
+Funding is provided to the Department of Public Advocacy to fund social worker program, for the purpose of developing individualized alternative sentencing plans.
+Funding is provided to the Prosecutors Advisory Council to enhance the use of "rocket docket" prosecutions in controlled substances cases for the Commonwealth's Attorneys and County Attorneys.
+Funding is provided to the Department of Corrections for substance abuse treatment programs for county inmates in local jails and for an injectable, FDA-approved treatment program to prevent an opiate relapse as offenders are released from custody.
+Funding is provided to the Department of Behavioral Health,

-- Department of Public Advocacy to fund social worker program, for the purpose of developing individualized alternative sentencing plans. - Prosecutors Advisory Council to enhance the use of "rocket docket" prosecutions in controlled substances cases for the Commonwealth's Attorneys and County Attorneys. - Department of Corrections for substance abuse treatment programs for county inmates in local jails and for an injectable, FDA-approved treatment program to prevent an opiate relapse as offenders are released from custody. - Department of Behavioral Health, Developmental and Intellectual Disabilities (DBHDID) for community mental health centers to fund additional substance abuse treatment resources on a local level.
-Funding to DBHDID also addresses neonatal abstinence syndrome by assisting with transitional care and wrap-around services. - Kentucky Agency for Substance Abuse Programs to supplement traditional programming for ASAP boards/ counties. - Kentucky State Police for the Angel Initiative, a pro-active approach offering an alternative escape to those battling addition.
+Developmental and Intellectual Disabilities (DBHDID) for community mental health centers to fund additional substance abuse treatment resources on a local level.
+Funding is provided to DBHDID to address neonatal abstinence syndrome by assisting with transitional care and wrap-around services.
+Funding is provided to Kentucky Agency for Substance Abuse Programs to supplement traditional programming for ASAP boards/counties.
+Funding is provide to the Kentucky State Police for the Angel Initiative, a pro-active approach offering an alternative escape to those battling addition.

-The budget in each fiscal year includes General Fund resources in the amount of \$500,000 and restricted fund appropriation in the amount of \$1,500,000 from settlement funds resulting from the suit against Purdue Pharma for the Operation UNITE program.
+The Executive Budget includes General Fund resources in the amount of \$500,000 in each fiscal year and Restricted Fund appropriation in the amount of \$1,500,000 each year from settlement funds resulting from the suit against Purdue Pharma for the Operation UNITE program.

-The budget includes Phase I Tobacco Settlement Funds in the amount of \$3,166,600 in fiscal year 2021 and \$4,836,100 in fiscal year 2022 for the Office of Drug Control Policy to support opioid prevention, treatment, and recovery initiatives.
+The Executive Budget includes additional Phase I Tobacco Settlement Funds in the amount of \$6,516,600 in fiscal year 2021 and \$6,586,100 in fiscal year 2022 for the Office of Drug Control Policy to support opioid prevention, treatment, and recovery initiatives.